Red Flower

-Red Flower is a 2025 Indian Tamil-language post-apocalyptic action thriller film written and directed by Andrew Pandian in his directorial debut, starring Vignesh in a dual role alongside Manisha Jashnani as the female lead.
-The film stars an ensemble cast consisting of Andrei Ilapichev, Mehdi Shah, Nassar, Y. G. Mahendran, Suresh Menon, Thalaivasal Vijay, Ajay Rathnam, Mohan Raman, Leela Samson and Gopi Kannadasan in important roles.
+Red Flower is a 2025 Indian Tamil-language post-apocalyptic action thriller film written and directed by Andrew Pandian in his directorial debut, starring Vignesh in a dual role alongside Manisha Jashnani.
 The film is produced by K Manickam, under his Sri Kaligambal Pictures banner.

 Red Flower was theatrically released on 8 August 2025 to negative reviews.

 Production

 The film is directed by visual effects expert Andrew Pandian in his directorial debut, starring Vignesh in a dual role as twin brothers and Manisha Jashnani as the female lead.
 The film is produced by K Manickam, under his Sri Kaligambal Pictures banner, under a budget of Rs.9 crore, revealed by the producer at a promotional event in Sooramangalam.
 Set in the dystopian period, the film stars Russian actors Andrei Ilapichev and Mehdi Shah in key roles, alongside Nassar, John Vijay, and Thalaivasal Vijay in important roles.
 The technical team consists of cinematography done by K Deva Surya, music by Santhosh Ram and editing handled by Aravinthan Arumugam.